 • Loss of Limbs – leg, arm, or fingers

 5. Free Criminal Defense Consultation

-If you’ve been arrested or charged with a crime, contact Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with a crime, the Law Offices of John D. Rogers to schedule a free confidential consultation with an experienced Orange County Criminal Defense Attorney concerning your rights and defenses.